-7.2.4 Running the tutorial application
+8.2.4 Running the tutorial application

-The database connection parameters (PowerBuilder Transaction properties) have been preset in the tutorial PowerBuilder application that will connect to the data source named appeontutor.
+The database connection parameters (PowerBuilder Transaction properties) have been preset in the tutorial PowerBuilder application that will connect to the data source named appeantutor.
 You can run the tutorial application in PowerBuilder now.